Finn

 This handsome golden retriever came to us by way of Hitchcock Road Animal Services where he was turned in as a stray and no one came to claim him.
 We can't believe he wasn't missed because he is an extremely sweet and loving boy!

 Now, Finn has a lot of love to share...so much that he really doesn't understand the concept of personal space!
 He really is the definition of a Velcro dog.
 He loves people and he can't seem to get close enough to those he likes best.
-He has a hard time controlling his licker and if you get too close, be prepared for a sloppy, wet kiss (or three!).
-In his foster home, he has proven himself to be potty trained and doesn't mind going into his crate when his foster is away from the home.
-He also walks extremely well on a leash and is not reactive when passing or meeting other dogs.
+In his foster home, he has proven himself to be potty trained and his foster mom has shared that he sleeps soundly through the night on their bed, but he is also crate trained.
+He walks extremely well on a leash and is not reactive when passing or meeting other dogs.
 He is a true cuddle bug and loves getting a good belly rub.

-We don't know Finn's life before he came to us, but it's pretty clear that training was not a high priority in his former home
+We don't know Finn's life before he came to us, but it's pretty clear that training was not a high priority in his former home.
+"Sit" seems to be about the only command that he knows - other basics like "no",

 Meet Finn!